edward-rana/rd-data/README.md

 # rd-data Javascript Libary
 ## Info
-This javascript library is used to render dynamic data in rd-part file.
+This javascript library is used to render dynamic content from rd-part file with dynamic data.
 The codes in rd-file same as html data structure and can render its content in-line javascript code and rd tasks.

 ## Advantage